 Value — We favor asset-rich companies with higher earnings compared to price.
 We compare measures from the balance sheet, cash flow, and income statement to pure and adjusted measures of market value.
 We derive ratios based on book value, gross profitability, bottom-line cash flow, and forecasted earnings.
 The lower the multiple — in other words, the higher the fundamental “yield” — the higher the expected return.

 Management — We use numerous measures to gauge the longer-term prospects for a corporation: return on operating assets, the trend in sales growth, share repurchase, and earnings quality (as opposed to the earnings quantity we assess in Value).

-Momentum — We measure momentum by observing changes in price and forecasted earnings.
-Relative price action and price stability are measured over the preceding year; industry and ecosystem momentum over the last six months.
-Earnings revision is our own concoction of the trend in analysts’ expectations about a company’s future results.
+Momentum — We measure momentum by observing trends in price and forecasted fundamentals.
+Relative price action and stability are measured over the preceding year; industry and ecosystem momentum over the last six months.
+Fundamental revision is our own concoction of the trend in analysts’ expectations for a company’s future results.

 Sentiment — We study the buying and selling behavior of key investor segments.
 Insider trading, the level of institutional ownership, and the aggregate interest of short “holders” provide multiple layers of insight into future stock performance.
 We add yet another dimension of understanding by capturing the difference between the implied volatilities of a stock’s open calls and puts and the difference between its options-market and stock-market trading volume.
 We see the sentiment of these market players as a crucial clue in solving the stock-picking puzzle.

 *Hats off to the late Stan Calderwood (of Trinity Investment Management) for the description.